sunnythelucky/mole-game/README.md

 It is a perfect chance for you to feed them before they turn around and show their fluffy tail.

 ## Programming language
-`Vanilla JavaScript` : practice data structure
+`JavaScript` : practice data structure

 `HTML` : simply structured HTML using `<div>` to divide each spaces for moles.